This post contains affiliate links.

 - Improved child safety

-How To Upgrade Your Power Wheels Speed Controller
+How To Upgrade the Speed Controller for your power wheels

-Upgrading your child's Power Wheels with an electronic speed controller (ESC) can be a smart and fun project, but figuring out the precise steps you need to take can be overwhelming.
-That's why we've condensed all of the necessary upgrade steps into eight easy-to-follow instructions.
+Upgrading your child's vehicle with an ESC can be a smart and fun project, but figuring out the precise steps you need to take can be overwhelming.
+That's why we've condensed all of the various upgrade steps into eight easy-to-follow instructions.

 Let's delve a little more deeply into each of these steps to ensure that your upgrade project goes smoothly.
 Before you get started, you may want to fetch your screwdrivers, a small tray for loose screws, and your ESC components.